Varnajalam: Plot

-Months later, one noon, while riding her scooter, Anitha discovers Daniel's jeep and is shocked to see him performing Hindu rituals for a woman named Abhirami (Sadha).
-Daniel reveals himself to be Shakthivel, a painter, who was raised up by his elder sister Karthiga (Saranya Ponvannan) and brother-in-law (Nizhalgal Ravi).
+Months later, one noon, while riding her scooter, Anitha discovers Daniel's jeep and is shocked to see him performing Hindu rituals for a woman named Abhirami.
+Daniel reveals himself to be Shakthivel, a painter, who was raised up by his elder sister Karthiga and brother-in-law.
 He was academically very brilliant, but when his brother-in-law suffered from paralysis, he voluntarily gave up his school studies and became a painter.
 He and his sister's daughter Abhirami were in love.
 Abhirami enrolled herself in a medical college to become a doctor as her wish, while Shakthi covered the expenses and fee payments.
 Abhirami's parents plan their marriage after Abhirami finishes college.
-On Devanathan's last day in service, a junior officer, ACP Prabhakaran IPS (Ajay Rathnam), requests him permission to perform an encounter operation on a famous rowdy called Royapuram Guna (Riyaz Khan).
+On Devanathan's last day in service, a junior officer, ACP Prabhakaran IPS, requests him permission to perform an encounter operation on a famous rowdy called Royapuram Guna.
 Unbeknownst to anyone in particular, Devanathan is under Guna's payroll.
-Though Devanathan refuses permission, the Home minister overrides him, and the operation is carried out near a bus stop, where Abhirami was standing.
+Though Devanathan refuses permission, the Home minister over-rides him, and the operation is carried out near a bus stop, where Abhirami was standing.
 Guna escapes due to Devanathan's prior given information to him, but Abhirami is killed in the crossfire of the shootout between Guna and his gang against the police.
 To save their names, Devanathan places Guna's photo inside Abhirami's work folder and fabricated her as like his lover.
 Shakthi is innocently arrested and sentenced for about six months in imprisonment for beating up policemen who came to question him and Abhirami's parents for Guna's whereabouts, while Abhirami's parents commit suicide over humiliation of the false fact of Abhirami being Guna's lover.
-Devanathan retires with honors.
-Prabhakaran who was guest visiting the prison that Shakthi was imprisoned in and revealed to him the truth when confronted by Shakthi and apologizes to him over being unable to do anything to reveal the truth, due to the fact that Devanathan was his superior officer and had connections at top level.
+Devanathan retires with honours.
+Prabhakaran who was guest visiting the prison that Shakthi was imprisoned in and revealed to him the truth when confronted by Shakthi and apologises to him over being unable to do anything to reveal the truth, due to the fact that Devanathan was his superior officer and had connections at the top level.